qrtl/oaw-custom/quotation_report_adjust/README.rst

 ~~~~~~~

 * Timeware Limited
+* Quartile Limited

 Maintainers
 ~~~~~~~~~~~

-This module is part of the `qrtl/awo-custom <https://github.com/qrtl/awo-custom/tree/12.0/quotation_report_adjust>`_ project on GitHub.
+This module is part of the `qrtl/oaw-custom <https://github.com/qrtl/oaw-custom/tree/12.0/quotation_report_adjust>`_ project on GitHub.

 You are welcome to contribute.